ParallelAgile/CodeBot/codebot-reference/server-events.md

 }
 ```

-The message will be returned as a JSON object (as above), with a `500` response.
+The message will be returned as a JSON object (as in the previous example), with a `500` response.

 ## No veto

 To allow an operation to proceed without being vetoed, simply return nothing (i.e. `undefined`).
-Returning *any* value besides `undefined` will cause the operation to be aborted.
+Returning *any* value besides `undefined` will cause the operation to be vetoed.

 ## Combining veto responses